sukanya-harris/todowidget/README.md

 Edit a Task: Click the pencil icon next to the task to edit it

-Hide/Show App: Click into system tray and right-click icon to hide/show app
+Hide/Show App: Click into the system tray and right-click the icon to hide/show the app

 https://github.com/user-attachments/assets/18a8ecb8-46a2-4f56-b722-3e9aa7394d57